 All student academic records are retained, secured, and disposed of in accordance with local, state, and federal regulations.
 Everest maintains complete records for each student, including grades, attendance, prior education and training, placement, financial aid and awards received.
-Student records should be maintained on campus for five years.
+Student records are maintained on campus for five years.
+Additionally, electronic transcripts are maintained permanently on campus.